Shelvock Manor: 1700–1900

-Corbet Kynaston left debts amounting to between £70,000 and £80,000; suits were instituted by his creditors, and an Act of Parliament had to be obtained for selling his estates.
+Corbet Kynaston left debts amounting to between £70,000 and £80,000; suits were instituted by his creditors, and an act of Parliament, Corbet Kynaston's Estate Act 1747 (21 Geo.
+2. c.
+22 Pr.), had to be obtained for selling his estates.
 An arrangement was entered into, by a deed dated 20 December 1748.
 Anna Maria Leighton and her husband Sir Charlton Leighton were to have the manor, house, and lands of Shelvock, and the furniture there, along with several freehold tenements.
 In 1757, Sir Charlton let Shelvock for his own life to Richard Madocks, yeoman, and as Madocks is described in the deed as of Shelvock, he was apparently already tenant of it before this time.
 In 1766, Sir Charlton gave up the property of Shelvock Manor and its grounds, as well as another farm, to his son Charlton Leighton.

 The deed of 20 December 1748 mentions lands within the Manor of Shelvock belonging to Edward Thornes.
 Edward Thornes of Ruyton married Elizabeth Bill of Felton, at Felton on 23 June 1711.
 In 1779 the land Edward owned had passed from him to Thomas Reynolds.

 In 1774, the manor and estate of Shelvock was sold to William Mostyn Owen of Woodhouse, Esq.
 He died in 1795 and was succeeded by his son William Mostyn Owen, who about 1832 conveyed Shelvock to Thomas Bulkeley-Owen, of Tedsmore in exchange for lands at Haughton.
 About 1858, Owen pulled down the old house and erected the farm house, which is a little to the east of the site of the old house.
 Some of the cellars of the old house still remain into the 21st Century.
 When the house was pulled down, a quantity of oak panelling was removed to Tedsmore, including an old English mantelpiece which was placed in the entrance hall there.
 Bulkeley Hatchett Bulkeley-Owen, who died on 10 August 1868, leaving a widow but no children, was succeeded by his brother, the Rev. T. M. Bulkeley-Owen.

 Mr. Thomas Lloyd was the occupier of Shelvock farm which included the house and almost the whole township in 1894, and Mr. Thomas Bowdler occupied the cottage, which is the only other house in the Township of Shelvock.
 It is situated on the brook which separates the Townships of Shelvock and Eardiston, and is probably the Gate House mentioned in the Deed of 1766.